 The Microsoft user experience is familiar to many workplaces.
 So much so that few people would instinctively choose Google Docs over Microsoft Word.
 However Google for Work developed cloud as its killer feature from the start, catching Microsoft out.

-- Better the devil you know - Microsoft 365 includes all the familiar programmes; Word, Excel, PowerPoint, OneNote and Exchange for mobile calendar and email access.
+- Well known – Microsoft Office 365 includes all the familiar programmes; Word, Excel, PowerPoint, OneNote and Exchange for mobile calendar and email access.

 - Aesthetics – Microsoft wins hands down here.